schutterp/epic/README.md

 At this point the project is going to pivot: we don't need to parse html since we can call the wonderful json apis provided to us!
 I'm going to now move `index.js` to a file with a more descriptive name, and start working on a different one to get the dates and use them!

+Plans:
+-create a lesson about getting an html page set up (static is fine) -playground for d3 and earth map
+-

 ## Fun other stuff to come: